suneeta-mall/suneeta-mall.github.io/_posts/2019-12-22-Reproducible-ml-tensorflow.md

 - Mention that GPU reductions are nondeterministic in docs<sup>[link](https://github.com/tensorflow/tensorflow/issues/2732)</sup>
 - Problems Getting TensorFlow to behave Deterministically<sup>[link](https://github.com/tensorflow/tensorflow/issues/16889)</sup>

-[Duncan Riach], along with several other contributors have created [tensorflow_determinism] package that can be used to overcome non-reproducibility related challenges from tensorflow.
-It should be used in addition to above measures we have discussed so far.
+[Duncan Riach], along with several other contributors have created [tensorflow_determinism] package that can be used to overcome non-reproducibility related challenges from TensorFlow.
+It should be used in addition to the above measures we have discussed so far.

-If we combine all the approaches discussed above (aside from using seeded randomness), they can be wrapped into a light weight method like one below:
+If we combine all the approaches discussed above (aside from using seeded randomness), they can be wrapped into a lightweight method like one below:
 ```python
 def set_global_determinism(seed=SEED, fast_n_close=False):